A Kid's Guide to New York Underground: Subways and Beyond

 To get their juices flowing, start by checking out National Geographic's interactive 3D rendering of New York under ground.
 This is a really cool site that not only shows the layers of what lies beneath the surface of NYC streets, but you can click on each layer and learn more details of how everything works down there.
 There's also a Myths of the Underground section where kids can test their knowledge of what crazy facts are true or not when it comes to the albino alligators and other NYC subterranean legends.

 The next obvious place to start is the NY Transit Museum.
-Kids can see exhibits about how the subways were built.
-One of the current exhibits is about the legendary "money trains."
-See a real money train in person and learn the story behind how all that money moves through the city.
+Kids can see exhibits about how the subways were built and take part in weekend programs created just for them.

 To see more of NYC subway history, check out Forgotten New York's tour of the 28 first subway stations.
 Forgotten New York is one of my favorite NYC sites and Kevin Walsh has created an excellent photo tour of the beautiful tile and artwork in these old stations.
 Enjoy the photos or use it as a guide to hunt down the different stations yourself and seek out these little hidden gems of the old NYC subways.